Luzifer/korvike/README.md

 # Luzifer / korvike

-`korvike` is the finnish translation to the word "replacer" and that is what it does: It takes a Go template and executes it.
+`korvike` is the Finnish translation to the word "replacer" and that is what it does: It takes a Go template and executes it.

 ## Available functions